cmu462/DrawSVG/README.md

 #### Task 7: Anti-Aliasing Image Elements Using Trilinear Filtering

-**This part of the assignment requires knowledge of concepts in Lecture 6.**
+**This part of the assignment requires knowledge of concepts in Lecture _Perspective Projection and Texture Mapping_.**

 In this task you will improve your anti-aliasing of image elements by adding trilinear filtering.
 This will involve generating mipmaps for image elements at SVG load time and then modifying your sampling code from Task 6 to implement trilinear filtering using the mipmap.
 Your implementation is only required to work for images that have power-of-two dimensions in each direction.